-If we receive your premium by 3pm on Monday, we will use Tuesday's offer price to buy units in your account.
-If we receive your premium after 3pm on Monday, we will use Wednesday's offer price.
+If we receive your premium by 3pm on Monday, we will use Tuesday's bid price to buy units in your account.
+If we receive your premium after 3pm on Monday, we will use Wednesday's bid price.

-Note: ILP Sub-Fund offered under some products do not have bid-offer spread and are offered on single bid price basis.
+Note: ILP Sub-Fund offered under some products are on bid-offer spread.
 Please refer to the Product Summary and relevant fund documentation for more information.